ayn/pullfolio-theme-howto/README.markdown

 signature-on-black
 ------------------

-This is the actual code of our Signature on Black default theme, it uses our helpers (Liquid filters to be exact) to provide optimized performance by utility MemCached.
+This is the code of our _Signature on Black_ theme, it uses our helpers (aka Liquid filters) to provide optimized performance by utility MemCached.

 signature-on-black-without-filters
 ----------------------------------
 This is the same signature-on-black theme with a re-written _portfolio.liquid_ to show how to go through the photos of the portfolio to generate the HTML block:

     <div id="thumbs">